United States Military Academy: Rank and organization

 Cadets are not referred to as freshmen, sophomores, juniors, or seniors.
 Instead they are officially called fourth class, third class, second class, and first class cadets.
 Colloquially, freshmen are plebes, sophomores are yearlings or yuks, juniors are cows, and seniors are firsties.
-Some of the origins of the class names are known, some are not.
+Only some of the origins of the class names are known.
 Plebeians were the lower class of ancient Roman society, while yearling is a euphemism for a year-old animal.
-The origin of cow is less known.
-There are a number of theories for the origin of the term cow; however the most prevalent and probably accurate one is that cadets in years past had no leave until the end of their yearling year, when they were granted a summer-long furlough.
+There are a number of theories for the origin of the term cow; however the most prevalent and probably accurate one is that cadets had no leave until the end of their yearling year, when they were granted a summer-long furlough.
 Their return as second classmen was heralded as "the cows coming home."

 The Corps of Cadets is officially organized into a brigade.
 The senior ranking cadet, the Brigade Commander, is known traditionally as the First Captain.
 The brigade is organized into four regiments.
 Within each regiment there are three battalions, each consisting of three companies.
 Companies are lettered A through I, with a number signifying which regiment it belongs to.
 For example, there are four "H" companies: H1, H2, H3, and H4.
 First class cadets hold the leadership positions within the brigade from the First Captain down to platoon leaders within the companies.
 Leadership responsibility decreases with the lower classes, with second class cadets holding the rank of cadet sergeant, third class cadets holding the rank of cadet corporal, and fourth class cadets as cadet privates.